Disinfo2021: October 26 & 27

 The challenge of climate change disinformation and anti-science disinformation more broadly – while not new phenomena – are increasingly understood as a threat to our physical and digital environments.
-Two presentations will help us understand the nature of this challenge, what is at stake, and what we can do about it.
+Three presentations will help us understand the nature of this challenge, what is at stake, and what we can do about it.

 - Alexandre Brutelle, Co-founder of the Environmental Investigative Forum

 Because disinformation is by nature an online risk, it is a challenge for our cybersecurity governance and ecosystem to address.
 In order to fully safeguard our digital infrastructure, preserve information security, and guarantee a safe and trustworthy online environment, how should stakeholders come together to address disinformation and cybersecurity in the same breath?

 Moderated by Liga Rozentale, Senior Director of European Government Affairs at Microsoft

 - Francesca Bosco, Chief of Staff at the CyberPeace Institute

 - Karoliina Ainge, Cybersecurity and Technology Lead at Independent Diplomat, former Head of Estonian Cyber Security Policy